Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Class B IPv4 172.31.1.0/24 Network for Untrusted Devices

-The class B IPv4 range 172.16/16 is a valid range of private IP addresses.
-I’m not uncomfortable with Alexa and Apple TV being even on the same class network as my main LAN segment, so I will banish them to the class B private network at the hardware level, and my more trusted LANs will be on the traditional class C network (192.168/16).
-This helps mitigate any misconfigured iptables rules by naturally having no routes between the two networks.
+The Class B IPv4 range 172.16/16 is a valid block of private IP addresses.
+I’m not comfortable with Alexa and Apple TV being on the same network class as my main LAN segment, so I will banish them to the Class B private network at the hardware level, and my more-trusted LANs will stay on the traditional Class C network (192.168/16).
+This naturally mitigates any misconfigured iptables rules because there are no routes between the two networks.

 Set up a physical network for the untrusted smart devices